rejunity/zx-racing-the-beam/README.md

 This code races the beam and deals with [memory contention](https://sinclair.wiki.zxnet.co.uk/wiki/Contended_memory).
 (**HELP NEEDED**: *Update code to run with 128K timing*)

-See if you could re-implement it with less code or make it more readable?
+See, if you could re-implement it with the less code or make it more readable?

 ### Setting up Build & Run in Sublime Text